List of guitar tunings: Dropped

 Half a step down from drop E tuning.
-Used by Meshuggah on "Nebulous" from the re-recording of the album Nothing as well as on "Shed" from the album Catch Thirtythree.
+Used by Meshuggah on "Shed" from the album Catch Thirtythree.
 Also used by Emmure in the album Speaker of the Dead in the song "Word of Intulo".
 After the Burial used this tuning on the songs "To Carry You Away", the remastered version of "Fingers Like Daggers", and "To Challenge Existence".
 The band Ion Dissonance used a variation of this tuning (D♯-G♯-C♯-F♯-C♯-F♯-A♯-D♯) from Cursed onwards.
 The slam/brutal death metal band Devourment uses the tuning starting from the album Obscene Majesty.